Materials-Consortia/OPTIMADE/optimade.rst

     [30,15,9, 31]
     ["PARTIAL-DATA-NEXT", ["https://example.db.org/"]]

-An example of the sparse layout for multi-dimensional lists with three aggregated dimensions and values that are multidimensional lists of integers of arbitrary lengths:
+An example of the sparse layout for multidimensional lists with three aggregated dimensions and values that are multidimensional lists of integers of arbitrary lengths:

 .. code:: json